AM2R-Community-Developers/AM2RLauncher/README.md

 Alternatively, build via `dotnet build` /  the `buildAll` batch file.

 ## Linux Instructions
-In order to build for linux, use `dotnet publish AM2RLauncher.Gtk -p:PublishSingleFile=true -c release -r ubuntu.18.04-x64`, MonoDevelop sadly doesn't work.
+In order to build for linux, use `dotnet publish AM2RLauncher.Gtk -p:PublishSingleFile=true -p:DebugType=embedded -c release -r ubuntu.18.04-x64 --no-self-contained`, MonoDevelop sadly doesn't work.
 You *have* to specify it to build for Ubuntu, even on non-Ubuntu distros, because one of our Dependencies, libgit2sharp fails on the `linux-x64` RID.